BIGdeadLock/Graph-Crawler/README.md

 ## Client-Server
 In order to run the program as a micro service I used flask to create a simple server that will run the crawler and return the results to the user.

-## Scraper
-I used a factory design pattern to dynamically create the scraper based on the configuration file or the user http request.
-The developer can easily add new scrapers by implementing the Scraper interface in `scraper.py` and adding the scraper to the factory by adding it to the `SCRAPERS` list in `scraper\__init__.py`.

-## Crawler
-The `crawler.py` is a class with a function that will crawl the internet starting from the given url. to speed up the crawling process I used a thread pool to run the scrapers in a concurrent fashion.
-Each new crawler was started with a different seed which was given by the user.

 ## Datastructures - Graph
 I used a graph data structure to store the crawled data.
 The graph is implemented in `ds.py`.